 Blinn welcomes 21 vocational nursing graduates to the profession with pinning ceremony

-Twenty-one Blinn College vocational nursing graduates were welcomed to the profession during the Brenham Campus program’s 56th pinning ceremony Thursday, June 15.
+Twenty-one Blinn College District vocational nursing graduates were welcomed to the profession during the Brenham Campus program’s 57th pinning ceremony Thursday, June 14, at the Dr. W.W.
+O’Donnell Performing Arts Center in Brenham.

 The 10-month program provides students the education and training necessary to become highly skilled licensed vocational nurses capable of working in a variety of medical settings.
-Students spend 35-40 hours each week engaged in classroom, laboratory, and clinical experiences.
+Students spend 35-40 hours each week engaged in classroom, laboratory, and clinical experiences, with significant additional time required for study.

-Graduates who pass their state board exams are qualified to work in a variety of settings, including home health, dialysis, hospitals, clinics and physicians’ offices.
-According to the Bureau of Labor Statistics, employment for vocational nurses is expected to grow 16 percent between 2014 and 2024, resulting in 117,300 additional positions.
-In 2015, the median pay for a Texas vocational nurse was $43,170 per year.
+Graduates who pass their state board exams are qualified to work in a variety of settings, including home health, dialysis, hospitals, clinics, and physicians’ offices.
+According to the U.S. Bureau of Labor Statistics, employment for vocational nurses is expected to grow 12 percent between 2016 and 2026, resulting in 89,900 additional positions.
+In 2017, the median pay for a vocational nurse in Central Texas was $44,950 per year, according to Workforce Solutions Brazos Valley.

 Director of Communications, Media Relations, and Marketing